About "Ask the Energy Expert"

 Your questions on energy-related topics can be submitted anytime to our Ask the Energy Expert blog.
 Just click here to submit your question, and if chosen, it will be answered here

-Asked on: February 26, 2015 by Paul from Sarasota
+Asked on: May 26, 2015 by Jodie S., Naples

 Your safety is very important to us.
 If this is a medical emergency, please call 911 immediately or go to your nearest emergency room.
 For non-emergencies, you can reach us during regular business hours via Facebook private message, or follow and message us on Twitter and one of our representatives will assist you.
 To report an outage, please call 1-800-4-Outage.
 Thank you and please stay safe.